harvardnlp/decomp-attn/README.md

 --labeltestfile path-to-label-test --outputfile data/entail --glove path-to-glove
 ```
 This will create the data hdf5 files.
 Vocabulary is based on the pretrained Glove embeddings,
-with `path-to-glove` being the path to the pretrained Glove word vecs (i.e. `glove.840B.300d.txt`
+with `path-to-glove` being the path to the pretrained Glove word vecs (i.e. the `glove.840B.300d.txt`
 file)

 For natural language inference sent1 can be the premise and sent2 can be the hypothesis.